45 of the Hottest Things to Do This Summer

 Celebrate Charlotte Pride

 Want more pride-themed events and activities?
 The Queen City honors the LGBTQ community in August.
-The 2025 Charlotte Pride Festival & Parade returns, Aug.
-16-17, to a new, larger location at First Ward Park.
+The 2026 Charlotte Pride Festival & Parade returns, Aug.
+15-16, to First Ward Park.
+Use the free Charlotte Pride Passport to check into events and win prizes.

 Get Ready for Football Season

-The Carolina Panthers kick off the 2025 season with Fan Fest, Saturday, Aug.
-2 at Bank of America Stadium.
-Fans can also get tickets for home preseason games against the Cleveland Browns on Friday, Aug.
-8 and the Pittsburgh Steelers on Thursday, Aug.
-21.
+The Carolina Panthers kick off the 2026 season with Fan Fest at Bank of America Stadium.
+Fans can also get tickets for a home preseason game against the Houston Texans on Friday, Aug.
+28.